meltano/handbook/src/_peopleops/benefits.md

 ### Flexible working hours

-Because Meltano is an [all and always remote](https://handbook.meltano.com/company/all-remote) and distributed team, we don’t have set working hours.
+Because Meltano is a [remote always]](https://handbook.meltano.com/company/all-remote) team, we don’t have set working hours.
 Team members are encouraged to set their own work schedule, depending on their needs and working style.
 We understand that some people work best at certain times of the day, so please work when you’re at your best.
 We care much more about output over keeping up with a timesheet.
 Also, if you need to take a break during the day, have a doctor’s appointment, or need to pick up your kids, please feel empowered to take the time to do so.
 Please note that there may be times when you’ll need to adjust your schedule (e.g. a necessary synchronous meeting).

 #### Taking breaks during the day